Gourab-Ghosh/timecat-rs/README.md

     let evaluation = board.evaluate();
     println!("Current Evaluation: {}\n", evaluation);

-    // Initialize the chess engine with the current board state. let engine = Engine::new(board);
+    // Initialize the engine with the current board state. let engine = Engine::new(board);

     // Configure the engine to search for the best move up to a depth of 10 plies.